Bardolph-Automation-Inc/bardolph/docs/web_server.md

 capitalize each word.
 For example, `reading.ls` yields "Reading", while `all-off.ls` yields "All Off".

 The default for "path" is the base name of the file.
-In thess example, the URL's would be http://localhost:5000/reading and http://localhost:5000/all-off.
+In these examples, the URL's would be http://localhost:5000/reading and http://localhost:5000/all-off.

 The default for "repeat" is false.